Jeremy Rifkin: 2022

 In November 2022, Rifkin published The Age of Resilience: Reimagining Existence on a Rewilding Earth.
 In its review of the book, the Financial Times noted that "...The influential US thinker...[argues that] humanity is shifting to an age of resilience that could transform our relationship with the natural world and each other...Rifkin sees a future of sweeping economic and social shifts where productivity gives way to regenerativity and gross domestic product to quality of life indicators.
 Consumerism, corporate conglomerates and globalisation all wither while “eco-stewardship”, high-tech co-operatives and “glocalisation” flourish.
 The book will undoubtedly prove beguiling for many readers, even as it infuriates others.
 It is rarely different for a writer who has spent decades warning of the need to address environmental problems that the human species caused and is still struggling to fix.”

+2024

+The journal Nature selected Jeremy Rifkin's Planet Aqua: Rethinking Our Home in the Universe as one of its "five best science picks".